MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

   - zerotrust-solution
 ---

-# Scenario 3.
-Secure Azure IaaS environments with Zero Trust
+# Secure network components for an Azure IaaS app with Zero Trust